 L. Members who intend to resign from the Club are still fully responsible for payment of applicable monthly dues and/or minimums until the General Manager receives their formal, written notice of resignation and the BOG accepts it, in accordance with Article 41 of the Club Constitution.

 B. No Members or their Guests are permitted to remove from the Club’s premises any property of the Club, it’s employees, it’s vendors or agents without the consent of the General Manager.

 B. Except for cases of negligence as determined by applicable local law, the Club may neither be held responsible nor liable for any personal injury, loss or damage to personal property suffered by either Members and/or their Guests.

 C. Taking legal action against the ACC is deemed injurious to the Club and will therefore be dealt with in accordance to Article 30 of the Club’s Constitution

-C. General comments, compliments or suggestions are welcome and may also be submitted directly to Club management or outlined on “comment cards” and Members are requested to not to take up issues directly with rank and file staff.
+B. General comments, compliments or suggestions are welcomed and may also be submitted directly to Club management or outlined on “comment cards”.
+Members are requested to not to take up issues directly with rank and file staff.